snsa-kscc/one-four-four/content/portfolio/timberland-croatia-advice-of-an-icon-fw25.md

 **Project**

-A local content creation according to global guidelines.

 Yellow Boot Season in focus.
 Music meets Fashion.

 A﻿ hyper local brand execution for Timberland and Timberland Croatia according to brand guidelines.

-Advice Of An Icon local Authenticator / brand ambassador  - a music promotor / manager, representative of Hip-Hop culture for 30+ years.
+Advice Of An Icon local Authenticator / brand ambassadorship  - partnering with a music promotor / manager, representative of Hip-Hop culture for 30+ years.

 A mix of music + fashion: rap / hip-hop culture.
 Local photoshoot – focus on social.

+**Goal:**

 To (re)introduce the brand to broad audience and old/new generations of loyal fans.

 To further position the brand as legacy and „future classic”.

+**Process:**

 Following the revival of “90s/00s” trend of on the streets, poster guerilla OOH.

 Communicating the global ambassador of the campaign (Skepta) – on the streets – to communicate the brand/campaign to a younger/broader audience.

 Rationale: this type of “OOH” campaign fits as an addition to other channels of brand communication: in – store (VM), digital (social networks), PR, experiential (event).

 <!--EndFragment-->